Elevate-Code/streamlit-projectstarter/README.md

     - Note: If you see "Failed deployment", dont worry about it yet.
     - At the top click 📝 to change service name to "streamlit-app" or similar
     - Settings > Networking > Public Networking, click `Generate Domain`, port 8502, this will be the public URL, change if needed
-    - Deploy > Custom Start Command, enter `streamlit run app.py`
+    - Deploy > Custom Start Command, enter `python scripts/generate_secrets.py && streamlit run app.py`
 - You should see a large banned that says "Apply n changes", click Deploy; Takes about 5 minutes
 - You should now be able to view the app at the public URL
 - For debugging deployment issues, in the service, under **Deployments**:
     - Click on the latest deployment > `View Logs`
     - Check `Build Logs` and `Deploy Logs` for errors

 ### Adding a Database
-- TODO: This section may be incomplete.
 - Create a Postgres service
 - View the DATABASE_PUBLIC_URL in Variables > Postgres, use this in your local `.env` file
 - Connect other services to the Postgres service with PG_DATABASE_URL=${{Postgres.DATABASE_PUBLIC_URL}}